If one of my clients is unsure of which publishing path to take, I always advise the client to give traditional publishing a try.

 The publisher’s website will let you know:

-• If you need to email your submission or mail it.
+- If you need to email or snail mail your submission.

 Go over the publishers’ guidelines carefully and follow those guidelines just as carefully.
 The editor who receives your submission won’t be happy if you carelessly neglect to follow the rules.